scottshambaugh/monaco/docs/source/installation.md

 poetry run make clean && poetry run make html
 ```

-## Releasing a New Version and Publishing to PyPi
+## Releasing a New Version and Publishing to PyPI

 1) Update `CHANGELOG.md`
 2) Update the version in `pyproject.toml`